gauravk95/bubble-navigation/README.md

 ## Contact

+I am available for new projects and/or opportunities!

+Have anything to say?
+Looking for someone to build new apps?
+Have an exiciting product and want to strenthen your team?

-Have a cool project in mind?
-Want to collaborate?
-Shoot me an e-mail at gauravkcs50@gmail.com
+Feel free to reach out to me at gauravkcs50@gmail.com

 ## License:
 ```